Running a well-functioning, successful business has always relied on teamwork.

 One sure-fire way to promote workplace collaboration is to make it clear to everyone in the company that their opinions matter and to encourage them to speak up whenever they have new ideas, suggestions, and questions.

 It’s a good idea for leaders and managers to remind other team members that there are no stupid questions.
 If your employees feel free to reach out to anyone in the company, regardless of their seniority level and without fear of judgment, you’ll create a psychologically safe environment in which people can focus their mental energy on solving new business problems instead of hesitating to challenge the consensus out of fear of rocking the boat.

 That said, encouraging the free exchange of ideas isn’t enough in and of itself.
 Another prerequisite for effective team collaboration is making sure your employees have multiple communication channels at their disposal.
 Since team members sometimes work on-site, sometimes remotely, and sometimes when they’re on the move, you need to equip them with the means to easily stay connected wherever they are.

-The RingCentral App, for example, lets you keep in touch with your team—through phone, video, or team messaging—wherever you happen to be and on whatever device you happen to be using:
+A good team collaboration app is Glip.
+It lets you keep in touch with your team—through phone, video, or team messaging—wherever you happen to be and on whatever device you happen to be using:

 Ways to implement:

 - Set up a company-wide team messaging platform.

 - Once the platform is up-and-running, set up some open conversation threads in which anyone can offer their feedback and pose suggestions to the leadership team about, for example, opportunities for innovation, ideas for blue-sky projects, and updates on relevant industry developments.